 Are you tired of spending money filling up your tank?
 Try UMBC's free shuttle system for easy access to train stations, satellite parking, the BWI airport, Catonsville, and Arbutus.
 Check out UMBC Transit Tracker for real-time location tracking of the UMBC buses.
+All UMBC transit buses have bike racks.

-Carpool with fellow classmates :
+3 Carpool with fellow classmates :

-Share the ride, save money, and make new friends with Zimride!
-Zimride is an online ride-matching service that connects drivers and passengers within a private UMBC network heading to and from similar areas.
+Share the ride, save money, and make new friends with carpooling!
 Carpool often enough and you can qualify for carpool parking in Lot 4!